Alexandria-Digital-Book-Library/alexandria-api/README.md

-API for download digital books from a number of different sources and formats.
+API for downloading digital books from a number of different sources and formats.